Brownie79/Survive-Here/README.md

 1. [Places](#places)
 1. [Events](#events)
 1. [Quests](#quests)

+##<a name="story"></a>Story
+1. Viral Oubreak that kills 98% of the world population.
+Our survivor wakes up not remembering anything but his name in a bed.
+On a table is a note "I did what I could, I wish I could stay to see if you get better, but there but I have to get the samples back to the lab.
+Meet me there after after wake up. - JD"

+The survivor

 ##<a name="gui"></a>GUI:
 An example of the gui can be found in the images folder.